 You know them from their bestselling books, popular podcast and radio show.
 Now see Freakonomics Radio Live!
 On September 26, WBEZ’s Podcast Passport series presents a live taping of Freakonomics Radio Live!

 At this event Freakonomics Radio host Stephen J. Dubner and co-host Steven D. Levitt will be joined by special guests for a deep dive in the intriguing world of international security and intelligence, with guests from the data-driven Chicago Project of Security and Threats, including its founder, UChicago political scientist Robert Pape.

 Come out and enjoy a night of fun learning with Freakonomics Radio as Stephen and the crew tell you things you always thought you knew (but didn’t) and things you never thought you wanted to know (but do) about security and intelligence.

-The $100 ticket includes a Meet and Greet with Stephen Dubner and Steven Levitt after the performance starting at 9:30 PM.
+The $100 ticket includes a Meet and Greet with Stephen Dubner and Steven Levitt after the performance.